2024’s Ultimate Boston Public Library Wedding Planing Guide

 Charles Follen McKim used the proportions of the Bibliothèque Sainte-Geneviève (1850) in Paris as a model for creating the building's façade.

-McKim made the Boston Public Library the focus of his outside design by including nods to both the city and the organization.
+McKim made the Boston Public Library the focus of his outside design by including nods to the city and the organization.
 The rooftop is decorated with an oxidized copper cornice that alludes to the city's marine past by alternately featuring seashells and dolphins.
-33 medallions between the window arches, designed by sculptor Domingo Mora, feature the logos of bookbinders and printers.
+Thirty-three medallions between the window arches, designed by sculptor Domingo Mora, feature the logos of bookbinders and printers.
 The three sculptures by Augustus Saint-Gaudens that grace the center of the Dartmouth Street façade are seals for the Commonwealth of Massachusetts, the library, and the City of Boston.
 Ahead of the library's catchphrase, FREE TO ALL, Saint-Gaudens and Mora etched the head of Minerva, goddess of knowledge, below them.

-The entrance to the library is framed by two allegorical sculptures by Bela Pratt, symbolizing Science (carrying a globe) and Art.
-They were placed in 1912. (holding a palette and brush).
+The entrance to the library is framed by two allegorical sculptures by Bela Pratt, symbolizing Science (carrying a globe) and art (holding a palette and brush).
+They were placed in 1912.

 Main Lobby